1. About cinnarizine

 Children aged 5 to 11 years – give 1 tablet 2 hours before travel, then half a tablet every 8 hours during the journey if needed.

 For dizziness and sickness caused by inner ear problems

 Adults and children aged 12 years or older – the usual dose is 2 tablets, taken 3 times a day.

 Children aged 5 to 11 years – the usual dose is 1 tablet, taken 3 times a day.

 Taking too much cinnarizine can make you very sleepy or confused, feel sick or be sick, feel weak or shaky, or give you a very fast, uneven or pounding heartbeat (palpitations).

-It can give a child fits or seizures.
+Too much cinnarizine can give a child a fit or seizure.